Drowning Treatment & Management

 Treatment of Volume Depletion and Acidosis

-Intravascular volume depletion is common, secondary to pulmonary edema and intracompartmental fluid shifts, regardless of the type of fluid aspirated.
+Significant disorders of vascular volume are not common after drowning, although intravascular volume depletion has been attributed secondary to pulmonary edema and intracompartmental fluid shifts, regardless of the type of fluid aspirated.
+Clinically relevant aberrations in electrolyte concentrations are not usually found.
+However, hyponatremia and hypernatremia have been reported following the ingestion of large amounts of fresh or salt water.
 Rapid volume expansion may be indicated using isotonic crystalloid (20 mL/kg) or colloid.
 Inotropic support may be required using dopamine and/or dobutamine.

-Most acidosis is restored after correction of volume depletion and oxygenation.
-Hypothermia may also be present and exacerbate bradycardia, acidosis, and hypoxemia.
+Most acidosis is restored after improved oxygenation and correction of volume depletion.
+Hypothermia may be present and exacerbate hypoxemia, acidosis, and bradycardia.

 Previous